 Introduction to MySQL REVOKE

-The ‘REVOKE’ function is used in MySQL to revoke all or specified access privileges from a user.
-This function can be used to revoke one particular access and multiple or all accesses at once, in a single query.
-It can remove the privileges from different database objects like an entire database, a table or at the column level.
-A user must have the ‘CREATE USER’ or ‘UPDATE’ privileges, as required, in order to use the ‘REVOKE’ function.
-This function simply takes away the access privileges from a user, keeping the user account safe at the MySQL.user system table.
+MySQL users utilize the ‘REVOKE’ function to revoke all or specific access privileges from a user.
+You can use this function to revoke a specific access or multiple/all accesses simultaneously in a single query.
+It can remove the privileges from different database objects like an entire database, a table, or at the column level.
+To use the ‘REVOKE’ function, a user must have the ‘CREATE USER’ or ‘UPDATE’ privileges.
+This function takes away the access privileges from a user, keeping the user account safe at MySQL.user system table.

 The output of the REVOKE query is always a message that says ‘Query OK.
 0 row(s) affected’.